javierbrea/cypress-localstorage-commands/README.md

 Extends Cypress' cy commands with localStorage methods.
 Allows preserving localStorage between tests.

-> IMPORTANT NOTE: Current alpha version is not functional.
-This package is still in development.

 ## The problem

 You want to preserve localStorage between Cypress tests.